graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 * We can actually go far smaller if we exploit the fact that the top-half of some characters are the same as their bottom half (mirroring).
 Similarly, the use of range coding and other very specific compression techniques can probably get this down far more.
 We'll leave that for a later writeup.

 ## Bit buffer
-Fortunutely it's still possible to work with 3-bit quanities, it just requires keeping track of which bit in a byte you are at when encoding and decoding.
+Fortunately it's still possible to work with 3-bit quantities, it just requires keeping track of which bit in a byte you are at when encoding and decoding.

-Included here is a simple class which writes 3-bit quanities into a byte array.
+Included here is a simple class which writes 3-bit quantities into a byte array.

 * To keep this as accessible as possible for readers, the code will be written in JS but can be extended to other languages.
 * All code will assume [Little Endian](https://en.wikipedia.org/wiki/Endianness) byte order since that's the most common.